abwood/devlog/PBR.md

 }
 ```

 Use of the heaviside function is here to stay true to the implementation defined in AppendixB.
-It is also common to see this function left out, as many guard against all of these calculations much early by testing the value of `NdotV` and `NdotL`.
+It is also common to see this function left out, as many other implementations guard against all of these calculations much earlier by testing against `NdotV` and `NdotL`.
 There is no need to evaluate the surface BRDF if the viewer is on the backside of the surface, which can be satisified by adding an `if (NdotV > 0.0)` guard around our brdf calculations above.
-The same is true for lighting, lights on the opposite side of the surface can be tested and thrown out by adding a test for `if (NdotL > 0.0)`.
+The same is true for lighting; lights on the opposite side of the surface can be tested and thrown out by adding a test for `if (NdotL > 0.0)`.
+This is true if our material is only concerned about surface reflections, but below we will add support for thin-walled transmissive surfaces, which can be evaluated from both sides of the surface.

 For completion, I'll wrap up with my implementations of `conductor_fresnel` and `fresnel_mix`: